How to choose an agency and set a budget for a website redesign?

 Setting a budget without knowing the scope often means missing the mark.
 It is better to estimate the cost based on functional requirements and the expected level of finish.
 Here's how to structure your thinking and your budget.

-Estimate according to complexity
+Estimate based on complexity

 Common billing models